antonmry/jexler/side/guide/guide.md

 * `ServiceGroup services`: The group of services to add services to and to start then.
 It is not mandatory add services here, they can also be managed separately, but often it is convenient that services in this object are automatically stopped if the jexler exits (regularly or due to an exception).
 * `Logger log`: The logback logger for the jexler instance.

-**Distribution**
+###Distribution

 * jexler-core is at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cjexler-core)
-* jexler webapp (and this guide) are at [Sourceforge](https://sourceforge.net/projects/jexler/)
+* jexler webapp is at [Sourceforge](https://sourceforge.net/projects/jexler/) (see "Files" tab)
 * http://www.jexler.net/ hosts [Javadoc](http://www.jexler.net/javadoc/), [jacoco](http://www.jexler.net/jacoco/) and this [guide](http://www.jexler.net/guide/)

 Use Cases
 ---------

-**httest Binaries**
+###httest Binaries

-I use jexler so far (July 2013) mainly for nightly jexler builds and for building binaries for the httest HTTP Test Tool on four different platforms (Mac, Windows, Linux Debian 32 bit and 64 bit).
+I use jexler so far (July 2013) mainly for nightly jexler builds and:

+*For building binaries for the httest HTTP Test Tool on four different platforms (Mac, Windows, Linux Debian 32 bit and 64 bit).*

 Httest is an Open Source (mainly C) command line tool written by Christian Liesch: